Get

 The time you’ll devote to grooming a Dachshund depends on their coat.
 Dachshunds don’t shed excessively, but longhaired pups need frequent brushing to keep mats and tangles at bay.
 Smooth-coated Dachshunds need the least grooming.
 A quick weekly session with a bristle brush or grooming glove is generally all they need.

 Wirehaired Dachshunds need their coats hand-stripped a few times per year.
 In between, they also need weekly brushing and sometimes a quick trim.
-Bathe your Dachshund as needed and trim their nails about once a month.
+Bathe your Dachshund as needed and trim their nails about once a month, depending on how much they wear them down.

 • Dental disease